ong6/Unix-Guide/docs/index.md

 Refer to the notes before looking at the cheatsheet to get a basic understanding of Unix.

+## Objectives

+- To introduce students to using Unix-based computing environment for daily computing tasks
+- To prepare students to be efficient in using Unix for their computing career

 ## Credit

 This guide was adapted and edited from the original guide: